salaqla/Project2-Udagram/README.md

 3. An endpoint URL for a running elastic beanstalk deployment (EB_URL) has been submitted along with the project submission.
 This endpoint responds to valid GET requests including:

+(Steps to Deploying in EB system)
+1. Type "eb init" to initialize ElasticBeanstalk.
+2. Type "eb create" to create new environment to deploy our image-filter service.
+3. Type "eb deploy" to push changes.

 ### GitHub repository